simolus3/drift/.github/ISSUE_TEMPLATE/docs.md

 the relevant section and mention what didn't work (or possibly what should be written instead).

-**Versions**

-Please add here the versions of `drift` you're using.
-It might be relevant to the docs to show somethings version-wise in specific cases.

-**Screenshots**

-Add screenshots and videos here if needed to help explain your point.
-For example if something in the website is not behaving correctly.

 **Aditional info**

 Write down any aditional info/discussion for this issue.
+If you think the documentation issue may be related to your drift version, please include the versions of `drift` you're using.
+Also, feel free to add screenshots or videos if they help explaining the documentation issue.